 And while some people take this to the extreme (have you ever watched an episode of Extreme Cheapskates?) you don’t have to be reusing your dental floss (gag) or only flush the toilet once per week (gag and vomit) to save money.

 Here are some of the best ways to save money that you might not have thought of.
+You may also want to check out these money saving charts to amp up your savings!

-15 Out of the Ordinary Ways to Save Money
+15 Creative Ways to Save Money

 1. Set a Bathroom Timer